gh-cli-for-education/gh-education/docs/src/practicas/egg-oop-parser.md

 ```
 :::

+See the code for the nearley lexer at section [La función nearleyLexer](/practicas/lexer-generator.html#la-funcion-nearleylexer) of the lab [Lexer Generator](/practicas/lexer-generator.html#la-funcion-nearleylexer)

 ## The Lexical Word Colon Transformation

 We want to add the colon as syntactic sugar to our language.